10 Things I Wish Somebody Had Told Me About C-Sections

 7) Learn the proper way to get out of bed.
 This was a real problem for me after my second section.
 I don’t know why.
 I couldn’t seem to get up without taxing my abdominal muscles and causing myself terrible pain.
 I think a nurse actually showed me how to get out of bed last time — and the second time they handed me a hospital booklet about mother & baby care and told me to read it.
 (HINT: I didn’t read it.)
 (Until weeks later, when I paged through it just before tossing it in the trash, only to discover a step-by-step illustrated guide to getting out of bed post-c-section.)
-If you want to know how to get out bed without hurting your incision, CLICK HERE.

 8) Your incision will be numb for a long time.
 The skin around my scar never really went back to normal, sensation-wise.
 Touching it still feels like I’m touching someone else’s body.